An Algebraic Brascamp-Lieb Inequality: Introduction

 \begin{Theorem}[Quasialgebraic Brascamp--Lieb Inequality] Let $d,m,n\in\N$ and, for each $1\leq j\leq m$, let $n_j\in\N$ and $p_j\in[0,1]$.
 Assume that the scaling condition $\sum_{j=1}^mp_jn_j=d$ is satisfied.
 Let $M\subset\R^n$ be an open subset of a $d$-dimensional algebraic variety, and for each $j\in\{1,...,m\}$, let $ M_j$ be an $n_j$-dimensional Riemannian manifold.
 We consider quasialgebraic maps $B_j:M\rightarrow M_j$ that extend to quasialgebraic maps on some open set $A\subset\R^n$.
 Setting $\textsbf{p}:=(p_1,...,p_m)$ and equipping each $ M_j$ with the measure $\mu_j$ induced by its Riemannian metric, the following inequality holds for all $f_j\in L^1( M_j)$:

-where $\sigma$ is the induced Hausdorff measure on $M$. \end{Theorem} In particular, this immediately gives us a less powerful, but more concisely stated weighted nonlinear Brascamp-Lieb inequality for polynomial maps. \begin{Corollary}[Polynomial Brascamp-Lieb Inequality] Let the dimensions and exponents be as in Theorem \ref{genalgbras}, and let $B_j:\R^d\rightarrow\R^{n_j}$ be polynomial maps.
+where $\sigma$ is the induced $d$-dimensional Hausdorff measure on $M$. \end{Theorem} Notice that we impose no local condition on the maps $B_j$, not even that they are submersions.
+This is allowed because the weight we have incorporated on the left-hand side vanishes when the maps $B_j$ degenerate, hence we do not have to worry about counterexamples where the functions $f_j$ concentrate on points whose fibres admit poorly behaved intersections.
+One should also observe the similarity between this weight and the weight used in Theorem 1 of \cite{gressman2020p}.
+In particular, this Theorem immediately gives us a less powerful, but more concisely stated weighted nonlinear Brascamp-Lieb inequality for polynomial maps. \begin{Corollary}[Polynomial Brascamp-Lieb Inequality] Let the dimensions and exponents be as in Theorem \ref{genalgbras}, and let $B_j:\R^d\rightarrow\R^{n_j}$ be polynomial maps.
 The following inequality holds over all $f_j\in L^1(\R^{n_j})$:

 \end{Corollary} Brascamp-Lieb inequalities were first studied as a generalisation of Young's convolution inequality on $\R^n$ in \cite{brascamp1974general}, it is therefore fitting that one may view Theorem \ref{genalgbras} as a generalisation of Young's convolution inequality on algebraic groups, those being algebraic varieties equipped with a group structure such that the associated multiplication and inversion maps are `morphisms' of varieties, i.e. restrictions of polynomial maps.